 The new European Corporate Sustainability Directive (CSRD) makes the preparation of sustainability reports mandatory for large companies.
+Though this may not affect American companies, it will affect larger global companies.
 In the following, we will give you an insight into the legal context and explain what changes are in store for affected companies.

 The Corporate Sustainability Directive (CSRD) will soon replace the Non Financial Reporting Directive (NFRD) from 2014.
 The legislation on sustainability reporting is undergoing a fundamental update as a result of the new directive.

 What is the political context of the CSRD?

 The CSRD is part of the European Green Deal, a package of policy initiatives designed to lay the foundations for making a green transition in the EU and making the association of states climate neutral by 2050.
 A political priority for the EU, this target is ambitious and time-sensitive, which explains the short transition periods faced by businesses.

 In terms of content, the Green Deal is designed to channel capital flows specifically into sustainable investments.
 To this end, the EU has launched the following initiatives:

 - The Sustainable Finance Disclosure Regulation (SFRD), which requires financial product manufacturing companies and financial advisors to disclose sustainability information.